curriculeon/maven.fruit-basket/README.md

 * **Purpose** - To gain familiarity with data structures and algorithms
 * **Description**
   * You are visiting a farm that has a single row of fruit trees arranged from left to right.
-The trees are represented by an integer array fruits where fruits[i] is the type of fruit the ith tree produces.
+The trees are represented by an integer array fruits where `fruits[i]` is the type of fruit the `i`th tree produces.
   * You want to collect as much fruit as possible.
 However, the owner has some strict rules that you must follow:
       * You only have two baskets, and each basket can only hold a single type of fruit.
       * There is no limit on the amount of fruit each basket can hold.